gvlasov/pyxbindman/README.md

     $ pyxbindman -s "m:0x0 + c:127"
     "mocp -G" -> m:0x0 + c:127

-Provide no arguments to do the same with a key-grabbing window
+Without an argument `-s` gets a combination using a key-grabbing window:

     $ pyxbindman -s
     "chromium" -> Mod4 + c

-`-c` flag forces completion to come from commands in .xbindkeysrc rather than from $PATH (useful when you need to `-c`hange a command bound to a particular combination)
+`-c` flag forces completion to come from commands in `.xbindkeysrc` rather than from `$PATH` (useful when you need to `-c`hange a command bound to a particular combination)

     $ pyxbindman -c "chromium --incognito http://facebook.com"
     Choose a combination to bind:
     Combination Mod4 + p selected

-For invocations with each option you can provide path to .xbindkeysrc file.
-It defines which file is being edited, and where completion for some options comes from.
+For invocations with each option you can provide path to `.xbindkeysrc` file using `-f` argument.
+It defines which file is being edited and used for getting completion options.

 Show bindings in a file

     $ pyxbindman -f ~/oldsystem_copy/.xbindkeysrc

 Add binding to a file

     $ pyxbindman -f /home/anotheruser/.xbindkeysrc chromium "Mod + c"

 Remove binding from a file
     $ pyxbindman -f /mnt/remote_host/.xbindkeysrc -D pidgin

-... and so on
+... and so on.

 Kill xbindkeys

     $ pyxbindman -k

 Restart xbindkeys

     $ pyxbindman -r